snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 <h2><a name="why">1.
 Why Schema Guru?</a></h2>
 </div>

-If you're planning to communicate between several different apps or services, it's invariably a good idea to somehow describe a protocol of this communication, including entity structures, types and validation parameters.
-This is where [JSON Schema] [json-schema] can be very helpful: JSON Schema is a popular format for JSON data description, used widely in our own [Snowplow] [snowplow] and [Iglu] [iglu] projects.
+If you want several different apps or services to communicate, you will probably want to describe a protocol for this communication.
+[JSON Schema] [json-schema] can be very helpful here: it is a declarative format for expressing rules about JSON structures, used widely in our own [Snowplow] [snowplow] and [Iglu] [iglu] projects.

-So you open your text editor and start writing your schema specifying all keys, types, validation parameters, nested objects etc. But you will quickly find that it is a very intricate task, especially if your instances including tens of keys and some complex structure where many objects deeply nested in others.
-And things get even worse if you have already generated JSON instances somehow and need to compare all the instances with the schema key-by-key.
+So you open your text editor and start writing your JSON Schema, specifying all the keys, types, validation parameters, nested objects and so on.
+But this becomes painful, fast - especially if your instances including lots of keys and complex structure where objects nest deeply in other objects.
+And things get even worse if your developers have already generated JSON instances somehow and you need to cross-check these instances against your schema.

 What if we could automate this process somehow?
-There are a few tools that could help you to generate JSON Schema, such as the [jsonschema.net website] [jsonschema-net].
-Unfortunately, all of the existing tools derive your schema from just one JSON instance.
-This is problematic, because JSON instances often have very "jagged edges":
+There are a few pre-existing tools, most notably the [jsonschema.net website] [jsonschema-net].
+Unfortunately, these tools all derive your schema from just one JSON instance.
+This is problematic, because JSONs often have very "jagged edges": two JSON instances which should belong to the same schema may have a different subset of properties, types and formats.

-1. JSON Schema supports optional properties - so any given JSON may not contain all of the properties that should belong in the JSON Schema
-2. JSON Schema supports rich validation rules (e.g. this String is an IP address) - but some valid instances of the schema may not meet those rules

-So, to generate a JSON Schema we need to work on as many JSON instances as possible.
-Schema Guru works on a folder full of JSON instances: the law of large numbers should give us stable long-term results for our schemas.
-For example, if some field has incompatible properties in different instances, Schema Guru will generate a coproduct, i.e. the least specific type which every each instance can be validated against.
+So, to generate a JSON Schema safely, we need to work from as many JSON instances as possible.
+Schema Guru lets us base our schema on a whole folder full of JSON instances: the law of large numbers should do the rest!

 <div class="html">
 <h2><a name="features">2.
 Current features</a></h2>